Vatuu/silent-hill-decomp/docs/File Formats.md

 ## File Formats
 The game uses a number of custom file formats to store data related to models, levels, cutscenes, and other game assets.

-Some of these formats have been documented over the years, but a few still remain undocumented (or were only ever documented on long-closed-down websites).
+Some of these formats have been documented over the years, but a few still remain mostly unknown (or were only ever documented on long-closed-down websites).

 Since the goal of this project is a matching decompilation, understanding these file formats is essential, and may also help shape the decompilation process.